 11 Cloud Security Best Practices [Reviewed]

-By implementing the following best practices, businesses can significantly reduce the likelihood of security breaches and enhance their overall security posture.
+By implementing the following best practices for any cloud security model, businesses can significantly reduce the likelihood of security breaches and enhance their overall security posture.

 1. Identity and Access Management (IAM)

 The first cloud security best practice leverages IAM tools and processes that manage access to various services and resources in the cloud and are the foundation of cloud security guidelines.
 It’s akin to user and group management on a personal computer or server.
 Just as you would control access to local resources, IAM is used to manage access to cloud data and services.